 I have still included some non-vegan products, but keep in mind what “vegan” means in this case.
 Vegan means it’s derived from plant sources, which are generally of higher quality.

-Best For Fat Loss And Performance: Kaged L-Carnitine
+Best Carnitine For Weight Loss And Performance: Kaged Clean Burn Powder

 Kaged is known for only using premium, quality-sourced products, even if it means sacrificing profit margins.
 Their l-carnitine is no exception.